 The described challenges can be addressed with a range of recommendations.
 To ensure the safety and comfort of cyclists, the reduction of speed limits for cars of course is an important factor.
 Also fast-track planning and permitting processes can be considered as policy recommendations.

 To provide more incentives for users, cities could also offer the service at a low price.
 European cities like Valencia (18 €/year) and Cologne (free of charge) are leading role models here.
 To make the project even more appealing, cyclists could also profit from intermodal tickets and smart parking which incorporates the flexibility to leave the bike (instead of having to bring it back to the starting point).
 Also the use of digital devices like apps, virtual temporary stations, and making data available in real time can be beneficial.

 Further impulses can be set via the involvement of citizens in the strategic planning and improvement process of bicycle lane networks.
 Ultimately, cities should start with small pilot projects before scaling up and should learn from other projects around bike sharing systems.
 Afterwards, these systems can be incorporated in broader urban planning and regeneration initiatives.

 Plans for Implementation

-Cities should set up a sustainable mobility plan if they have not done yet.
+Cities should set up a sustainable mobility plan (SUMP) if they have not done yet.
 They can include bicycle lanes and the bike sharing system in their integrated plan for urban development and regeneration (provided that citizens are persuaded to take up this solution).

-Moreover, they can enhance the e-bike sharing system by integrating other shared systems (e.g. e-scooters).
+Moreover, cities can enhance the e-bike sharing system by integrating other shared systems (e.g. e-scooters).
 Furthermore, they should move mobile stations to be in line with their new master plan.
-They might also take a closer look at free floating solutions, which include for example the permission to leave the bike everywhere, as well as driving and safety regulations.
+They might also take a closer look at free floating solutions, which include for example the permission to leave the bike anywhere, as well as driving and safety regulations.
 Concluding, they should share their experiences with other cities.